BSE on MoS2: solvers

 Requirements

-• SAVE folder of 2D MoS2: download and extract the correct tar.gz file mentioned in the main school page.
+• SAVE folder of 2D MoS2: download and extract MoS2_HPC_BSE_tutorial.tar.gz from the Tutorial files page

-• (optional) directory containing quasiparticle databases from GW calculation and precomputed RPA screening (also provided in tar.gz file).
+• GW_bnds (optional): folder containing quasiparticle databases from GW calculation and precomputed RPA screening

 • yambo executable